-k Access Funds and Training and Development Agency Bursaries
+J Access Funds and Training and Development Agency Bursaries

-The University acts as agent on behalf of the Higher Education Funding Council for England with regard to the disbursement of access funds and the Training and Development Agency for its bursaries.
-The receipt and payment of these funds are therefore not included in the income and expenditure account of the University.
+The University acts as agent on behalf of HEFCE with regard to the disbursement of access funds and the Training and Development Agency for its bursaries.
+The receipt and payment of these funds are therefore not included in the Income and Expenditure account of the University.